Green Smoothie Gourmet

 • 2 tablespoon cocoa powder

-• ¼ cup date paste or 3 tablespoon maple syrup
+• 3 tablespoon maple syrup or date paste

 • 1 teaspoon vanilla